openmc-dev/openmc/docs/source/capi/index.rst

    Set number of batches and number of max batches

    :param int32_t n_batches: Number of batches to simulate
-   :param int32_t n_batches: Maximum number of batches to simulate (only relevant when triggers are used)
+   :param int32_t n_max_batches: Maximum number of batches to simulate (only relevant when triggers are used)
    :param bool add_statepoint_batch: Whether to add `n_batches` to `settings::statepoint_batch`
    :return: Return status (negative if an error occurred)
    :rtype: int